Countering Malicious DeepFakes: Survey, Battleground, and Horizon

 \subsection{Paper Collection Results}

-Overall, we have collected {318} papers from Google Scholar and arXiv.
+Overall, we have collected $318$ papers from Google Scholar and arXiv.
 The papers mainly include DeepFake generation, DeepFake detection, and evasion of DeepFake detection topics.
 Figure \ref{fig:paper_source} shows the distribution of papers published in different research venues.
-Here we categorize the papers of top references and journals with different categories.
-Meanwhile, we put other published papers in non-top conferences and journals into the ``Others'' category.
+Here we categorize the papers of top conferences and journals to specific classification (\ie, one of CVPR, ICCV, ECCV, TPAMI, \etc).
+Meanwhile, we bucket other published papers in non-top conferences and journals into the ``Others'' category.
 For unpublished papers with exposure on arXiv, we define them as the ``arXiv'' category.

 For DeepFake generation methods, we can find that a large amount of the papers are from CVPR and arXiv.
 Two-thirds of the generation papers are published in top conferences and journals.
-This shows that a large proportion of DeepFake generation methods are trustworthy.
-For DeepFake detection methods, we can find that a mass of the papers are from {arXiv} and Others.
+This shows that a large proportion of DeepFake generation methods have gone through strict peer-review process and are relatively trustworthy.
+For DeepFake detection methods, however, we can find that a mass of the papers are from arXiv and Others.
 The published top-tier papers only make up a small part of the total.
-This suggests that progress in DeepFake detection is not enough.
-For DeepFake evasion methods, we can find that the volume of articles is small and a large amount of the papers are from {arXiv, ECCV and Others}. {Half} of the papers are published in top conferences.
-This shows that there is {considerable improvement} in DeepFake evasion research area.
+This suggests that progress in DeepFake detection is slower compared to that of the DeepFake generators.
+For DeepFake evasion methods, we can find that the volume of articles is small and a large amount of the papers are from arXiv, ECCV and Others.
+Half of the papers are published in top conferences.
+This shows that there is considerable improvement in DeepFake evasion research area.

 In summary, for the papers in DeepFake research area, we can find that a large number of papers are from Others and arXiv.
 The papers published in top conferences and journals only account for a third of the total.
-Furthermore, a lot of top papers are published in CVPR, which accounts for about {two-thirds} the published top papers.
+Furthermore, a lot of top papers are published in CVPR, which accounts for about two-thirds the published top papers.